gogins/cloud-5/public/README.md

 dependencies are contained in this repository as static files.

 To use cloud-music, fork cloud-music on GitHub and clone your fork on your own computer.
-You can also download the latest cloud-music release as a zip file and unzip it on your computer.
+You can also just download the latest cloud-music release as a zip file and unzip it on your computer.

 _This is actually the easiest way to install a usable version of Csound on your